igortk/user-activity-tracking/README.md

 # User Activity Tracking

 ## 📌 Description
 User Activity Tracking is a user activity tracking system.
 The system allows you to add four types of user activity ('created', 'updated', 'deleted', 'viewed'), specify the time and date of this activity, and provide metadata that displays more detailed information about the activity (in JSON format).
 Every 4 hours (0 */4 * * * - defined in the config, can be changed), the system calculates the amount of activity for each user using a cron job.
-Monitoring is provided using Grafana (see point 3 in `Notes on any optional parts`).
+Monitoring is provided using Grafana (monitoring description below).
 The Prometheus config for Grafana is located in `.\user-activity-tracking-api\prometheus\prometheus.yml`, when raising the entire system, please consider the comment.
+I recommend running it via Docker.

 ### 🏗 Tech Stack
 - **Back-end:**: Golang (gin, cors, logrus, gorm, prometheus/client_golang, gocron)